jbagatta/distributed-lock/README.md

 - K/V stream consumer for lock release notifications
 - Stream message TTL for object expiry, manual lock timeout enforcement

 Jetstream uses RAFT consensus under the hood for stream state consistency, which provides strong CP consistency under network partition (and some fault tolernace for high availability, using 3/5 replicas).
+K/V updates allow an optional `priorSeqId` validating the prior state of the key, which serves as a fencing token for safety guarantees.

 ### Redis
 ```typescript